Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Constraints on the coupling parameter and charge

+\end{widetext} with $\Delta \omega_{GR} = 6\pi M / [a(1 - e^2)]$ being the standard GR result.
+Note that the weak-field condition $M/a \ll 1$ is well satisfied for the S2 star orbiting Sgr A*, justifying the validity of the above expansion.

-Now, based on the observational data of the $S2$ star's precession and equation \eqref{40}, we have obtained the constrained ranges for parameter $\alpha$ and charge $Q$ of the charged black hole in 4D-EGB gravity theory, as shown in Fig.\ref{i}.
-From Fig.\ref{i}, it is found that the observational data of the $S2$ star's precession only imposes a strict constraint on the charge $Q$, with a limited range of approximately (0, 0.734), while no obvious constraint is formed for parameter $\alpha$.
+Now, based on the observational data of the S2 star precession \cite{GRAVITY:2020gka}, we further obtain the constraint ranges of the parameter $\alpha$ and charge $Q$ for the charged BH in 4D-EGB gravity theory, as shown in Fig. \ref{i}.
+From Fig. \ref{i}, it is found that the observational data of the S2 star precession only imposes stringent constraints on the charge $Q$, with the constraint range approximately being $(0, 0.738)$, while no significant constraints are formed on the parameter $\alpha$.
+This can be intuitively understood from Eq. (\ref{41}): the contribution of the charge $Q$ to orbital precession emerges already at the leading order $\mathcal{O}(M/a)$, whereas the parameter $\alpha$ first appears only in the third-order correction term $\mathcal{O}(M^3/a^3)$.
+Since the S2 star satisfies the weak-field condition $M/a \ll 1$, the correction term dependent on $\alpha$ is numerically negligible, rendering this observable effectively incapable of placing stringent constraints on $\alpha$.
+This further implies that to impose valid constraints on the parameter $\alpha$, investigations must be carried out in the strong-field regime; for instance, the detectability of $\alpha$ can be explored via the gravitational wave waveforms corresponding to periodic orbits around BHs.